This Strange Effect

-"This Strange Effect" is a song written by Ray Davies of The Kinks, and released first by Dave Berry in July 1965.
+"This Strange Effect" is a song written by Ray Davies of the Kinks, released as a single by Dave Berry in July 1965.
 The single was released in the United States in September 1965.
-It reached No.1 in the Netherlands, but peaked at No.37 on the UK Singles Chart.
+It reached No. 1 in the Netherlands, but peaked at No. 37 on the UK Singles Chart.

+The Kinks version

-A studio recording was never officially released by The Kinks, but live recordings exist.
-An in-studio BBC recording by the Kinks from August 1965 was released in 2001 on BBC Sessions 1964-1977.
+A studio recording was never officially released by the Kinks, but live recordings exist.
+An in-studio BBC recording by the Kinks from August 1965 was first released in 2001 on BBC Sessions 1964–1977.

+Other versions

 Bill Wyman covered the track for his 1992 album Stuff.
-This version can also be found on A Stone Alone: The Solo Anthology 1974-2002.
+This version can also be found on A Stone Alone: The Solo Anthology 1974–2002.

-Belgian band, Hooverphonic, covered the song in 1998 for their album, Blue Wonder Power Milk.
-Their version of "This Strange Effect" was released as a single and was featured in the American television advertisement for the Motorola SLVR.
+Belgian band Hooverphonic covered the song in 1998 for their album, Blue Wonder Power Milk.

-Another cover was recorded in 2006 by Finnish band The Others, aka 22PP, for their album Monochromeset.

-A version of the song also appears on the 1999 Thievery Corporation compilation album, Abductions and Reconstructions.
+A remixed Hooverphonic version of the song also appears on the 1999 Thievery Corporation compilation album, Abductions and Reconstructions.